Mohammad-Mualla-CE/Web-Page-To-Show-System-Usage-Statistics-Shell-HTML/README.md

 # Web page to show system statistics-Task2

 ## Cronjob to collect system performance statistics
-The cronjob should collect disk usage and free disk, memory used and free memory, and cpu utilization.
+The cronjob collect disk usage and free disk, memory used and free memory, and cpu utilization.
 Cronjob run this job every hour.
-Each ofthese should be stored in a file with the item name and timestamp as the file name.
+Each of these stored in a file with the item name and timestamp as the file name.

 ## Cronjob to calculate avgs